Flaxline/angular-nx-cypress-coverage-example/README.md

 npm i -D @istanbuljs/nyc-config-typescript source-map-support ts-node
 ```

-- Make sure that Istanbul takes advantage of it by adding this configuration in your package.json or in .nycrc.json
+- Make sure that Istanbul takes advantage of it by adding this configuration in your package.json or in .nycrc.json, on the same level as e.g. `scripts`

 ```JSON
   "nyc": {